10 Vegan Essentials To Have In Your Kitchen

 2. Vegan Milk

-There are alternatives for animal-sourced milk, such as almond, cashew, coconut soy, and oat milk, all non-dairy.
-Oat milk is high in fiber and regulates blood sugar levels.
-Soy milk is a great source of protein and omega-3 fatty acids.
-Almond milk is rich in vitamin E, an antioxidant, and coconut milk is high in vitamin B.
+Plant-based alternatives to dairy milk include almond, cashew, coconut, soy, and oat varieties.
+Oat milk is rich in fiber and helps regulate blood sugar levels.
+Soy milk provides a solid source of protein and omega-3 fatty acids.
+Almond milk supplies antioxidant vitamin E, while coconut milk offers vitamin B.

 3. Vegan Mayo